 Fender American Performer Timber Series Stratocasters

-Sharing basic specs with the rest of the American Performer Stratocaster series, the American Performer Timber series features three flavors of Strat with out-of-the-ordinary tonewoods.
-First, a sassafras edition, similar to swamp ash, with a tight midrange and full low end.
-Second, a Strat featuring the smooth, well-balanced warmth of a spruce body and, third, a throwback to Fender’s early pine-body guitars, but with the added benefit of heat-treated pine for the tone of a vintage guitar without having to wait decades.
+Sharing basic specs with the rest of the American Performer Stratocaster series, the American Performer Timber series features three different Strat flavors with out-of-the-ordinary tonewoods.
+The sassafras edition offers a tight midrange and full low end.
+The spruce body version produces smooth, warm tones.
+Finally, the pine-body model—a throwback to Fender’s early guitars—delivers the added benefit of heat-treated pine for the tone of a vintage guitar without having to wait decades.

 Pictured: Fender American Performer Timber Series Pine Stratocaster in 2-Color Sunburst